dahlo/pulseaudio_profile_switcher/README.md

 set_output.sh "alsa_card.pci-0000_0b_00.4" "output:iec958-stereo"
 ```

-I then created launcers in the xfce4 panel, one for each command (either add the repo dir to your `$PATH` or specify full path to the script), and gave them nice icons representing a headset and speaker respectivly.
+I then created launchers in the xfce4 panel, one for each command (either add the repo dir to your `$PATH` or specify full path to the script), and gave them nice icons representing a headset and speaker respectively.
 Then you just press one of the icons and the sound comes out from a different place.

 ## Under the hood